WebAssembly/esm-integration/proposals/esm-integration/README.md

 See the FAQ for more explanation of the rationale for this design decision, and what features it enables which would be difficult or impossible otherwise.

+### Import Assertions

+When integrating with import assertions, it is important to note that `assert { type: 'wasm' }` will not be supported, because there is no privilege escalation between ESM imports or Wasm imports.

+Instead, the ESM integration may take advantage of [evaluator attributes](https://github.com/tc39/proposal-import-assertions#follow-up-proposal-evaluator-attributes) in future in order to potentially permit features instance constructors or private Wasm imports.

 ## FAQ

 ### How would this work, in some concrete examples?